aaronfox/CECS-622-Simulation-and-Modeling/README.md

 <img src="https://user-images.githubusercontent.com/19690086/73704298-8e1aaf00-46c0-11ea-8168-0bc82b33a6bf.png"  alt="Inventory_modeling for a fictional store with PyQt" width="50%" height="50%">

 ## And much more!
-Check out the folders above to see the code of each project!
+Check out the folders above to see the code and corresponding reports of each project!